Oskarovsky/JavaExam/book/cheatsheet.md

 ### 1.1 Variables
 There are only four rules to remember for legal identifiers:
-- Identifiers must begin with a letter, a currency symbol, or a _ symbol.
+- Identifiers must begin with a letter, a currency symbol, or a `_` symbol.
-  Currency symbols include dollar ($), yuan (¥), euro (€), and so on.
+  Currency symbols include dollar `$`, yuan `¥`, euro `€`, and so on.
 - Identifiers can include numbers but not start with them.
-- A single underscore _ is not allowed as an identifier.
+- A single underscore `_` is not allowed as an identifier.
-- You cannot use the same name as a `Java reserved word.
+- You cannot use the same name as a Java reserved word.
   A reserved word is a special word that Java has held aside so that you are not allowed to use it.
   Java is case-sensitive, so you can use versions of the keywords that only differ in case.

 The exam will only ask you about ones that are commonly used, such as class and for.

-Local variables do not have a default value and must be initialized before use.
-On the exam, be wary of any local variable that is declared but not initialized in a single line.
-This is a common place on the exam that could result in a “Does not compile” answer.
-Be sure to check to make sure it’s initialized before it’s used on the exam.

 ```java
 double weight = 10.0, thePrice;                   // (1) Local variables